 For example, many professional illustrators start off by establishing an online identity.
 It is common for game and animation companies to talent search through social media.

-Social media fame has also propelled the careers of many industry professionals as a means for exposure and visibility.
+Social media fame has also propelled the careers of many industry professionals as a means of exposure and visibility.

 2. Service Branding